aalquaiti/challenge/README.md

 #### Further development
 The docker-compose file is configured for the app image to have an attached volume linked to the app folder.
-This allows hot changes to be dynamically updated after each save.
+This allows changes to be dynamically updated after each save.

 Because all requirements are within the docker image, there is no need to install any other requirements for development.
 In case a new library is needed, add it to the **Pipfile** inside the app folder.
 Then rebuild the image